-Almost one year has passed since I started my journey with Sitecore and Azure and a lot has happened since.
-I’ve had the privilege to work on several Sitecore on Azure PaaS projects and therefor widen my knowledge and expertise as well as work on some best practices along the way.
+A lot has happened since I started my journey with Sitecore and Azure a year ago.
+I’ve had the privilege to work on several Sitecore on Azure PaaS projects and therefore widen my expertise as well as work on some best practices along the way.
 As an example I want to share you how to build CI/CD pipelines in VSTS using modern DevOps techniques.
 What does it really take to run Sitecore on Azure PaaS?

 Build and Release pipelines

 Depending on your setup the easiest way to get started is to purchase one Hosted pipeline for the project needs.
 It costs 40$/month and covers all your needs.
-In case you host your App Services under Application Service Environment (ASE) you’ll need to use private agents instead and that’s a whole other story.
-It’s maybe worth mentioning also that only VSTS admins have the privilege to acquire these so in most cases you’ll have to ask the owner of the VSTS instance to handle this for you.
+In case you are hosting your App Services under Application Service Environment (ASE) you’ll need to use private agents instead and that’s another story.
+It’s worth mentioning that only VSTS admins have the privilege to acquire these, so in most cases you’ll have to ask the owner of the VSTS instance to handle this for you.

 Before you can run any CI/CD pipelines from VSTS to your Azure subscription you need a Service Endpoint between the VSTS instance and Azure subscription(s) used in the project.
 Also creating these requires VSTS admin privileges.